Institute of Forest Ecosystems

 There are more deciduous trees, more old and thick trees and more dead wood.
 These are favourable conditions for forest biodiversity.

-The area of spruce has decreased because spruce stands which were cleared by logging or storm loss are often afforested with deciduous trees from which more natural and stable forests should develop.
+The area of spruce has decreased because spruce stands which were cleared by logging or damaging events are often afforested with deciduous trees from which more natural and stable forests should develop.
 On the other hand, however, a future shortage of spruce wood is thus initiated.